 Between 1942-1945, the Sweet Springs Resort would operate as a sanitarium for tuberculosis patients, before turning into the Andrew S. Rowan retirement home in 1945.

 Haunted by some of the thousands of people who died here during its life as a sanitarium and a retirement home, the resort has featured on numerous paranormal TV shows recently, including series 1 of Destination Fear, and Paranormal Lockdown.

 Upcoming Ghost Hunts in West Virginia

-From an apparition of a shadowy grave digger carrying a corpse, to a young child apparition riding round on a tricycle, there are countless hotels that have some form of paranormal activity in West Virginia.
+From an apparition of a shadowy grave digger carrying a corpse to a young child apparition riding around on a tricycle, there are countless hotels that have some form of paranormal activity in West Virginia.
 Ready to test your nerve?
-Book one of the most haunted rooms in the most haunted hotels in the Mountain State.
+Book one of the most haunted rooms in the most haunted hotels in Mountain State.